asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 As you continue to pair with developers they will see how much easier the code is to maintain, understand, and reason about.
 Now they have a unit test suite which will enable them to refactor their code and continuously improve the design of the software.

 ##Conclusion
 TDD and pair programming provides the best framework to educate developers on the value of writing testable code and how to do it properly.
-If you are trying to sell an organization on unit testing and writing testable code, encourage the developers to pair with you and start the conversation with the first unit test you've written that they have to make pass.
+If you are trying to sell an organization on unit testing and writing testable code, encourage the developers to pair with you and start the conversation with the first unit test you write for them.